-3.1 Introduction
+1. Introduction

-Theoretical and empirical works in innovation economics suggest that the use of scientific knowledge by setting up and maintaining good industry/science relations positively affects innovation performance [43].
-In terms of organizational structure, creating a specialized Technology Transfer Office Technology Transfer Office (TTO) within a university can be instrumental in developing relations with the industry [45].
-The TTOs were established to facilitate commercial knowledge transfers from universities to practitioners or university/industry technology transfer [59].
+Theoretical and empirical works in innovation economics suggest that the use of scientific knowledge by setting up and maintaining good industry/science relations positively affects innovation performance [48].
+In terms of organizational structure, creating a specialized Technology Transfer Office (TTO) within a university can be instrumental in developing relations with the industry.
+To arrange a dedicated transfer unit, that acts as "technological intermediaries", allows for specialization in support services, most notably, partner search, management of intellectual property, and business development [48,50].
+The Technology Transfer Offices were established to facilitate commercial knowledge transfers from universities to practitioners or university/industry technology transfer [69].
 They are responsible for managing and putting into action the activities which generate knowledge and technical and scientific collaboration, thus enhancing the interrelation between researchers at the university and the entrepreneurial world and their participation in various support programmes designed to carry out research, development and innovation activities.
-A service that is particularly important to fulfill this objective is the selective dissemination of information about research resources.
-But the TTO staff finds difficulties in achieving an effective selective dissemination of information.
-To solve this problem, automatic techniques are needed in the TTO to facilitate users to selectively access to research resources.
-In this sense, we consider interesting two different tools to facilitate the access to the information: Information Retrieval Systems [33, 39, 42] and Recommender Systems [4, 17, 40, 54, 60].
-The former are focused on information search in a known content repository while the later are focused on information discovery in partially known frameworks.